NVIDIA/NeMo-Skills/README.md

 # NeMo Skills

-NeMo-Skills is a collection of pipelines to improve "skills" of large language models.
-You can use it to generate synthetic data, train/evaluate models, analyze model outputs and more!
+NeMo-Skills is a collection of pipelines to improve "skills" of large language models (LLMs).
+We support everything needed for LLM development, from synthetic data generation, to model training, to evaluation on a wide range of benchmarks.
+Start developing on a local workstation and move to a large-scale Slurm cluster with just a one-line change.

-Here are some of the things we support.
+Here are some of the features we support:

 - [Flexible LLM inference](https://nvidia.github.io/NeMo-Skills/pipelines/generation/):
   - Seamlessly switch between API providers, local server and large-scale slurm jobs for LLM inference.